consciousrepo/aionbio/content/executive-overview.md

 - Novocure applies this to slow cancer growth via fields, likely altering cancer’s membrane potential
 - Levin shows bioelectricity can robustly control differentiation and dedifferentiation

-All of these are findings that if exploited via fields could be directly applied to the thymus to create massive value.
+All of these are findings that, if exploited via fields, could be directly applied to the thymus to create massive value.

-We are excited by the thymus as an indication because other than the central nervous system, it is arguable that there is no single organ that if rejuvenated would lead to longer, healthier lifespans in humans than the thymus.
+We are excited by the thymus as an indication because, other than the central nervous system, it is arguable that there is no single organ that if rejuvenated would lead to longer, healthier lifespans in humans than the thymus.
 Everyone on the other side of maturity (20-30) starts to experience immune system decline as a product of aging-related changes in the thymus.

 More specifically, thymus regeneration post-chemotherapy is a tractable first market.
 Globally, ~20M new cancer cases occur each year, with about half receiving chemotherapy.
 Severe immunosuppression affects roughly a third of these patients, leaving ~3M individuals annually with no good solution beyond G-CSF regimens.
 At pricing comparable to G-CSF ($25K+ per course), the immediate oncology TAM is roughly $80B.
 Even priced more accessibly, the market remains substantial.